JakubPilkowski/command-file-system/README.md

 Cli tool for creating files based on given templates.

+# Warning!!!

+This library is in development stage and does not cover most of expected features

 ## Usage

 To start work with `cfs` you need to provide set of templates you want `cfs` to generate for you.